zulip/zulip/help/include/send-group-dm.md

 !!! tip ""

-    You can switch from composing a stream message to a composing a direct message by selecting **Direct message** from the dropdown in the upper left of the compose box.
+    You can switch from composing a stream message to composing a direct message by selecting **Direct message** from the dropdown in the upper left of the compose box.